cprn/pong/README.md

 # Game description

-A project to occupy my mind when it's stuck on different tasks.
+A simple project to occupy my mind when it's stuck on different tasks.